-'Buchanan's win best ever by a Brit'
+'Buchanan's world title win was best by Briton'

 Barry McGuigan's description of Ken Buchanan from their sparring sessions back in the day has been echoed by many.

-He was talking in general but the words also fit perfectly as a review of Buchanan's greatest success, the day he became world lightweight champion in September 1970.
+He was talking in general but the words also fit perfectly as a review of Buchanan's greatest success, the day he became world lightweight champion in Puerto Rico in September 1970.

 The venue, the conditions, the quality of opposition and the circumstances around the contest persuade me to rank Buchanan's win against the Panamanian Ismael Laguna as the best by a British boxer in my lifetime.

 Buchanan had retired the previous year, aged just 24, in frustration at the lack of opportunities coming his way.
-"I was down to my last few pounds in the bank," he says in his autobiography High Life And Hard Times, published in the mid-1980s.
+"I was down to my last few pounds in the bank," he said in his autobiography High Life And Hard Times, published in the mid-1980s.
 He returned to work as a joiner, earning more than he pocketed in the ring at the time.

 Later in 1969, Buchanan's mother died and it was at her funeral that his father reminded him how she was convinced "it was in your heart to be somebody in boxing".